• Posted on: 14/04/2021

 • 6 minutes to read

-• Tagged with: Access Community Health Visionwest Waka Whakakitenga Rescare Homes Trust Nurse Maude Association Barnardos New Zealand Community Public Services Spectrum Care Trust Pathways Emerge Aotearoa
+• Tagged with: Pathways Emerge Aotearoa Access Community Health Visionwest Waka Whakakitenga Rescare Homes Trust Nurse Maude Association Barnardos New Zealand Community Public Services Spectrum Care Trust

 Two unions represent these workers, the Public Service Association and E tū.
 Alongside Grey Power, they are calling for urgent government action to fix the broken sector.
 On the evening of Wednesday 14 April, support workers will gather at Parliament to discuss their plight with Ministers and MPs.